Dean Spanley: Optioning

 The novella was optioned from the Dunsany Will Trust through Curtis Brown of London by Alan Sharp.
 Support for the production came from both English (Screen East) and New Zealand (NZ Film Commission) government agencies, with financing completed by Aramid Entertainment, General Film Corporation and Lipsync Productions.
-Both producers, the director, some of the lead cast (Neill was born in Northern Ireland but grew up in New Zealand, where he still lives), the cinematographer, the editor, the composer and a number of other members of the production crew and cast are from New Zealand.
+Both producers, the director, some of the lead cast (Neill was born in Northern Ireland but grew up in New Zealand, where he resided at his death), the cinematographer, the editor, the composer and a number of other members of the production crew and cast are from New Zealand.

 Writing

 The adapted screenplay was written by Alan Sharp, with clearance from the Dunsany Literary Estate.
 Trevor Johnston has written, "If you read the original story before seeing the film ..., then see the film, what’s striking is that Sharp has not so much effected an adaptation as a reinvention."

 Locations

 Principal filming began at Wisbech in Cambridgeshire (including Wisbech Castle and Peckover House) on 10 November 2007, continuing for some weeks and taking in the heritage area of the Crescent, the Castle and the museum.
 It continued at Holkham Hall in Norfolk and Elveden Hall in Suffolk, once home to and remodelled for the last Maharajah of Punjab in the years just before the film's setting.
 Elm Hill in Norwich and the cloisters at Norwich Cathedral were also used.
 Further filming took place in New Zealand.